cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 );
 ```

-Ok, we have the _client_, we need a connection to the database.
+Ok, we have the _client_ configured with our configuration, we need a connection to the database.
 This is achieved using the _jdbc.getConnection_ method that provides its result (the connection) to a `Handler<AsyncResult<SQLConnection>>`.
-This handler is notified when the connection with the database is established or if something bad happened during this process.
+This handler is notified when the connection with the database is established or if something bad happens during the process.
 While we could use the method directly, let's extract the retrieval of a connection to a separate method and returns a `Future`:

 ```java
 private Future<SQLConnection> connect() {